Erdal Rakip: Loan to Crystal Palace

 Before playing any games for them, he was loaned out for the rest of the 2017–18 season to English club Crystal Palace.
 Rakip ultimately did not end up playing in any games, but was an unused substitute for Crystal Palace in Premier League fixtures against Everton, Tottenham and Manchester United.

 Return to Malmö FF

 On 11 February 2019, without having played any match for Benfica, Malmö FF announced Rakip's return to the Swedish club, reportedly for a €500,000 transfer fee, with Benfica being entitled to fifty per cent of a future transfer.

 Antalyaspor

-On 20 January 2023, Rakip signed a 2.5-year contract with Antalyaspor in Turkey.
+On 20 January 2023, Rakip signed a two-and-a-half-year contract with Antalyaspor in Turkey.

+Miedź Legnica

+On 26 January 2026, Rakip joined Polish second division side Miedź Legnica on a free transfer.
+He ended the season with one assist in thirteen league appearances.
+He left Miedź at the end of his contract in June 2026.

+Örebro SK

+On 31 August 2026, Rakip signed a four-month contract with Superettan club Örebro SK.

 International career

 Rakip entered his first international tournament at the 2013 FIFA U-17 World Cup in the United Arab Emirates where Sweden won a bronze medal, he scored his first international goal against Honduras in the quarter final.
 Rakip played six out of seven matches for Sweden during the tournament and scored one goal, he missed the first group stage match against Iraq due to a previous suspension.

 Rakip holds the citizenship of Sweden and North Macedonia and is of Turkish and Albanian descent.
 He debuted with the North Macedonia national team in a 4–0 2022 FIFA World Cup qualification win over Liechtenstein on 8 October 2021.